US and Russia to resume nuclear talks, but China casts cloud

 "Now it depends on the US -- if the US believes it's worth continuing this dialogue with Russia or, for the US point of view, the Chinese participation is an absolute imperative that precludes (the) US from continuing a meaningful and forward-looking dialogue with Russia on arms control," he said.

-Ryabkov indicated that Russia did not oppose a role for China -- an international ally of Moscow despite a complicated historical relationship -- but said that Beijing had to agree.
+Ryabkov indicated that Russia did not oppose the US invitation to China -- an international ally of Moscow despite a complicated historical relationship -- but said Beijing had to agree.

-In turn, Ryabkov said that US allies Britain and France, also nuclear powers with much smaller arsenals, should join at the table.
+In turn, Ryabkov said that US allies Britain and France, also nuclear powers with much smaller arsenals, should join the talks.

 "The logic is a very simple one -- the more we come down in numbers, the higher is the price for every single warhead payload and we cannot simply ignore capabilities of some others."